OmniHub tries to fix the MacBook Pro’s port shortage with magnets and modules

 Of course, this is a Kickstarter campaign, so the selection is pretty limited.
 There are three modules at the moment: One with SD/micro SD, two USB 3.1 ports and a USB-C on the side, one with an HDMI and USB-C and one with DP video and USB-C. Hopefully, if all goes well with the campaign, the company will add more choices.
 MadHub sent the first two along for review purposes — both are pre-production, so my results were honesty a bit mixed.

 The company is still working on the paint job — which is a good thing, because my units arrived scuffed, in spite of being sent along in super-protective casing.
 And the silver coloring didn’t quite match the shade of my new MacBook, though you’ve really got to be paying attention to notice, so that seems a bit nit-picky.
-The magnetic connector was also a bit week, though that’s something the company assures me it’s working on for the final product.
+The magnetic connector was also a bit weak, though that’s something the company assures me it’s working on for the final product.

 The hub doesn’t quite lay flush with the keyboard casing and juts out from the back if you have two in at once.
 The fact that each module is held in by a single port also means that the platform moves around as you plug and unplug things.
 Also, I had a little trouble with one of the USB 3.1 ports — I had to pull the cable out a millimeter or so in order to get the charge going.
 These are all things the company will hopefully address in the shipping version of the product.